 Touissant, Twain, GOMPERS and San Diego High School only

 The San Diego Downtown Lions Club, through its Welfare Foundation, has scholarship assistance available to students graduating from area high schools so that they may pursue higher education in the undergraduate college or vocational school of their choice.
 Scholarships of $1,200.00 will be awarded to each student selected.

 Applicants must be resident U.S. citizens or legal residents with alien registration cards.

-Graduating seniors will be selected only from Hoover, Garfield, Kearny, Lincoln, Monarch, Touissant, Twain or San Diego High School as this scholarship is intended to assist graduating seniors from the geographical operating area of the Downtown San Diego Lions Club.
+Graduating seniors will be selected only from Hoover, Garfield, Kearny, Lincoln, Monarch, Touissant, Twain, Gompers or San Diego High School as this scholarship is intended to assist graduating seniors from the geographical operating area of the Downtown San Diego Lions Club.

 We are seeking individuals who have demonstrated, and will continue to demonstrate, a desire to serve their communities.
 We wish to foster this spirit of community service in the young people who will receive our scholarships.
 For this reason scholarships will be awarded based on scholarship merit, financial need and demonstrated community service.